-Whodunit Enrichment Workshops; Curriculum Support Events; Careers Events; and Promotional Events.
+Whodunit Enrichment Workshops; BTEC Support Workshops; Careers Workshops; and Promotional Workshops

-An amazing CSI Whodunit Challenge Event for enrichment and enhancement with great science and loads of fun.
+An amazing CSI Whodunit Challenge Workshop for enrichment and enhancement with great science and loads of fun.

 Can the students solve the crime that occurred at the school on the previous day?